-- damage to the blood vessels, such as damage done by high cholesterol levels
+- damage to the blood vessels caused by high cholesterol levels

 - mechanical injury such as injuries caused by carpal tunnel syndrome

 Low levels of vitamin B-12 can also lead to neuropathy.
-Metformin (Glucophage), a common medicine used to manage the symptoms of diabetes, can cause lower levels of vitamin B-12.
-Talk to your doctor if you’re concerned about vitamin deficiency.
-A simple blood test can identify any vitamin deficiencies.
+Metformin, a common medication used to manage diabetes, can decrease levels of vitamin B-12.
+You can ask your doctor for a simple blood test to identify any vitamin deficiencies.

-Your doctor and healthcare team can help diagnose and treat any nerve problems you may be experiencing.
-During your appointment, your doctor will ask about your symptoms and medical history.
+A doctor will determine whether or not you have neuropathy, starting by asking about your symptoms and medical history.
 You’ll also have a physical examination.
-During the physical exam, your doctor will check your reflexes and level of sensitivity to vibration, temperature, and touch.
-They’ll also check your heart rate, blood pressure, and muscle tone.
+They’ll check your level of sensitivity to temperature and touch, your heart rate, blood pressure, and muscle tone.

 Your doctor may do a filament test to test the sensitivity in your feet.
-During this test, your doctor will use a nylon fiber to check your limbs for any loss of sensation.
+For this, they’ll use a nylon fiber to check your limbs for any loss of sensation.
 A tuning fork may be used to test your vibration threshold.
 Your doctor may also test your ankle reflexes.

 Quitting smoking and exercising regularly are also parts of a comprehensive treatment plan.
 Always talk to your doctor or healthcare team before beginning a new fitness routine.
 You may also ask your doctor about complementary treatments or supplements for neuropathy.

 Medications may be used to treat pain caused by diabetic neuropathy.
 Talk to your doctor about the available medications and their potential side effects.
 Several medications have been shown to help with symptoms.

 For example, if you have problems with digestion as a result of your neuropathy, your doctor may suggest you eat smaller meals more often and limit the amount of fiber and fat in your diet.

-If you’re a female experiencing vaginal dryness, your doctor may give you lubricants.
-If you’re a male with erectile dysfunction, they may prescribe medication to manage your symptoms.
+If you have vaginal dryness, your doctor may suggest a lubricant.
+If you have erectile dysfunction, they may prescribe medication that can help.